 Victims Rights in a Juvenile Crime

 All of these distinctions for juvenile offenders and the “bright lines” in the law matter to victims of homicide and other extremely serious crimes such as aggravated sexual assault when the offender is a teen.
 The crime feels the same, and has the same impact on them, regardless of the age of the offender.
-But the victims of the crimes are treated very differently, depending on if the offender is tried in the juvenile system, or the adult system.
+But the victims of the crimes are treated very differently, depending on if the offender is tried in the juvenile system or the adult system.

 Enforceable Victims Rights

 Nationally many states are moving to increase protections for victims of crime by ensuring either through their Constitutions or by statute that the rights of crime victims are able to be enforced.
-Up to now few enforcement mechanisms have existed in our system that is entirely geared towards protecting the rights of offenders.
+Up to now few enforcement mechanisms have existed in our system that are entirely geared towards protecting the rights of offenders.
 States like California, Oregon, Arizona, and others have led the way in making sure that even in cases of juvenile crime, victims at least know what is going on with their own cases, and are protected from unnecessary danger.
 See www.MarsysLawForAll.com for more information.

-These victims rights have NO impact on the rights of the accused in our society.
+These victims’ rights have NO impact on the rights of the accused in our society.
 Victims Rights do NOT compete with or limit the Constitutional protections we afford those charged with a crime in the United States.
 For more information on your rights as a victim of crime in the state in which you live, contact your state Attorney General, or go to www.ncvli.org for a referral.

 Victims Can Cope With Trauma

-There are many places that victims can go to get help to survive traumatic loss.
+There are many places that victims can go to get help to survive a traumatic loss.
 We have a lengthy list of links to victim organizations on this site.
 The book on the right sidebar What To Do When The Police Leave is an excellent resource.
 Parents of Murdered Children has chapters in many cities and communities, serving all family members of a murder victim.
 Many counties, law enforcement offices, and prosecutors offices offer victim staff and social workers that are able to be of help.
 There are counseling and trauma centers in every major community.
-And all over the nation there are certified trauma therapists.
+And all over the nation, there are certified trauma therapists.
 It is important that victims seeking therapy after a homicide in their family utilize the services of someone certified in the specialized field of trauma.
 Most therapists are not properly trained for that specific work.
 Ask for their certification.

 And we found this article to give interesting insight: